This text is translated into Russian by google automatic human level neural machine.

 The increase in the number of non-tariff barriers in Asia was particularly noticeable during the period of 2008-2011 when they became a defensive reaction of the countries of the region to the consequences of the global financial crisis and the growing economic expansion of the PRC in the region (in most cases, reduction and elimination of many tariff barriers).

-Today, Asian countries actively apply non-tariff restrictions instead of tariff barriers, both developed countries of the region, Japan, Korea, and developing ones.
-For example, the average tariff rates of ASEAN countries decreased from 8,9% in 2000 to 4,5% in 2015, and the number of NTMs increased from 1634 measures to 5975 measures for the same period.
+Today Asian countries are actively using non-tariff restrictions instead of tariff barriers, both developed countries of the region, Japan, Korea, and developing ones.
+For example, the average tariff rates of ASEAN countries fell from 8,9% in 2000 to 4,5% in 2015, and the number of NTMs increased from 1634 measures to 5975 measures during the same period.

 Proceeding from this, Far Eastern exporters need maximum support from the state: through negotiations on reducing and eliminating barriers, primarily non-tariff barriers, and creating opportunities for rapid and qualitative adaptation to such barriers.
 And also by facilitating the establishment or redirection of information and analytical work in the interests of the Far East in the interests of exporters.